KIT-IAI/rapidPF/docs/sensitivities.md

 | `JJac` | Jacobian of each local power flow problem | $J_{g_i}(x_i, z_i)$ where $g_i(x_i, z_i) = \begin{bmatrix} g^{\text{pf}}_i( x_i, z_i ) \\ g^{\text{bus}}_i ( x_i )) \end{bmatrix}$ | Yes |
 | `HH` | Hessian of each local problem for Aladin problem formulation ([see Algorithm 1 here](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=8450020))| $\nabla^2 B_i$ with $B_i = f_i(x_i) + \kappa_i^\top g_i(x_i, z_i)$, where $\kappa_i$ are the Lagrange multipliers w.r.t. the equality constraints $g_i$ | No |

-The Hessian is computed numerically using central differences per default.
+The Hessian is computed numerically using central differences per default for the feasibility formulation, and by the Gauss-Newton method for the least-squares formulation.

 These sensitivities should be supplied to numerical solvers to increase both accuracy and speed.